Planning

 Permit Requirements

-New Jersey requires permits for most bathroom renovations involving plumbing, electrical, or structural work.
+New Jersey requires permits for most bathroom renovations involving plumbing, electrical, or structural work under the NJ Uniform Construction Code (N.J.A.C.
+5:23).
 Budget:

 • Building permit: $100-$400